dev-SR/exercise/C_CPP/02array_c_cpp/README.md

 }
 ```

-Advantages of Passing Arrays to Functions:
+Advantages of Passing Arrays by Reference to Functions:

 - Passing similar elements as an array takes less time than passing each element to a function as we are only passing the base address of the array to the function and other elements can be accessed easily as an array is a contiguous memory block of the same data types.
 - As we pass reference of base address of the array this means compiler doesn’t create a copy of the array to process inside function which is faster and less memory-intensive compared to passing arguments by value.
 - Because arrays are passed by reference to functions this prevents stack memory overflow in the case of recursive functions.

-#### compared with other languages
+#### Other languages also pass arrays by reference

 - Python